Q: What documents do I need to submit for my I-20?

 Q: Why is my program name at the University of Michigan different from the program name that appears on my I-20?

 A: Each program at the University of Michigan corresponds with a United States Classification of Instructional Programs (CIP) code and program name.
-The program that appears on your I-20 is the U.S. CIP program, not necessarily the UMich program.
-Sometimes the UMich program names match the CIP program name, and sometimes it does not.
+The program that appears on your I-20 is the U.S. CIP program, not necessarily the U-M program.
+Sometimes the U-M program names match the CIP program name, and sometimes it does not.
 This is not a concern and you will not have any trouble with your I-20 should this occur.

 Q: What should I do after I receive my I-20?

-A: Please check that all information on the I-20 or DS-2019 is correct and matches the information on your passport.
+A: Please check that all information on the I-20 is correct and matches the information on your passport.
 Sign your name immediately under the “Student Attestation” section if all information is correct.
 After your check, please print your document and pay the SEVIS fee, then make a visa appointment with your local government officials.
 Please find more details in the Immigration Process.

 Q: I’m interested in scholarship and/or fellowship opportunities for international students.
 Where can I find more information?